aristocratos/bpytop/README.md

 custom_cpu_name=""

 #* Optional filter for shown disks, should be full path of a mountpoint, separate multiple values with a comma ",".
-#* Begin line with "exclude=" to change to exclude filter, oterwise defaults to "most include" filter.
+#* Begin line with "exclude=" to change to exclude filter, otherwise defaults to "most include" filter.
 Example: disks_filter="exclude=/boot, /home/user"
 disks_filter="exclude=/boot"

 #* Show graphs instead of meters for memory values.